-Decision Characteristics (not exhaustive) A Allow the result to This will be where the academic responsible (or other eg DPC) considers that any miscond This will be where the academic responsible (or other eg DPC) considers that any misconduct stand. or plagiarism is very minor (a small number of sentences/<10% total etc) and the result remains a fair reflection of the understanding by the student.
-The latter may be demonstrated by a verification assessment or otherwise. В Adjust the result for This will include cases where the academic refers the case to the DPC and the DPC the module to believes that the initial mark is not a fair reflection of the student's understanding, reflect the and is able to determine an appropriate mark.
-The mark adjustment should performance be proportionate to the extent of the plagiarism For example, in the instances of plagiarism demonstrated by such as one or two paragraphs or multiple non-contiguous sentences (between 10-30% the student overall), then a reduction of between 10-30% night be appropriate.
+Decision Characteristics (not exhaustive) Α Allow the result to This will be where the academic responsible (or other eg DPC) considers that any misconduct or stand. plagiarism is very minor (a small number of sentences/<10% total etc) and the result remains a fair reflection of the understanding by the student.
+The latter may be demonstrated by a verification assessment or otherwise. В Adjust the result for This will include cases where the academic refers the case to the DPC and the DPC believes the module to reflect that the initial mark is not a fair reflection of the student's understanding, and is able to determine the performance an appropriate mark.
+The mark adjustment should be proportionate to the extent of the plagiarism For demonstrated by the example, in the instances of plagiarism such as one or two paragraphs or multiple non-contiguous student sentences (between 10-30% overall), then a reduction of between 10-30% night be appropriate.
 If a student has written a passable assignment, but then pasted in additional material which would have resulted in a higher mark the mark could be reduced to the minimum passing grade.
-Alternatively, an additional "make up" assignment may be requested by the DPC to achieve the adjusted mark. С Set a mark of zero In instances of major plagiarism, where a significant part (for example >30%) of an and allow the assignment is found to be plagiarised, the Department will "award a mark of zero in the student to resit, in assignment" but allow the student to resit in line with normal resit arrangements.
-There will line with normal be no possibility of submitting a 'make-up' assignment, and previous work submitted in resit arrangements. connection with the course may be subject to further scrutiny.
-D Set a mark of zero As "C" but the DPC may decide to cap the resit and allow the mark where it is the norm in the Department to cap resit, or where there is a p student to resit, but otential advantage in late submission.
-For example, where access to the with a cap on the feedback given to the rest of the class would be a significant advantage, the depar resit mark. tment may decide to cap the mark.
-The department may also decide to cap the mark where it believes there was limited collusion or intentional use of external assistance, or similar. Ε Refer case to the This should be used in the more serious cases which include: Academic Discipline a) Students who have had multiple exam/assignment integrity issues in different sittings Board of Maynooth b) Cases where there is evidence of intent.
+Alternatively, an additional "make up" assignment may be requested by the DPC to achieve the adjusted mark. С Set a mark of zero and In instances of major plagiarism, where a significant part (for example >30%) of an assignment is allow the student to found to be plagiarised, the Department will "award a mark of zero in the assignment" but allow the resit, in line with student to resit in line with normal resit arrangements.
+There will be no possibility of submitting a normal resit 'make-up' assignment, and previous work submitted in connection with the course may be subject to arrangements. further scrutiny.
+D Set a mark of zero and As "C" but the DPC may decide to cap the resit mark where it is the norm in the Department to cap allow the student to resit, or where there is a potential advantage in late submission.
+For example, where access to the resit, but with a cap feedback given to the rest of the class would be a significant advantage, the department on the resit mark. may decide to cap the mark.
+The department may also decide to cap the mark where it believes there was limited collusion or intentional use of external assistance, or similar. Е Refer case to the This should be used in the more serious cases which include: Academic Discipline a) Students who have had multiple exam/assignment integrity issues in different sittings Board of Maynooth b) Cases where there is evidence of intent.
 University. c) Cases of impersonation or material being purchased or suspected of purchase.
 This will normally be used for repeat offenders, but may also be used for first offences in the most serious cases such as buying essays, or premeditated cheating.

-This policy will be implemented in the following manner for final year students: As far as practical and in line with Maynooth University policy, plagiarism will be assessed in the Biology department according to set criteria (levels A-E) reflecting the severity of the issue.
+This policy will be implemented in the following manner: As far as practical and in line with Maynooth University policy, plagiarism will be assessed in the Biology department according to set criteria (levels A-E) reflecting the severity of the issue.
 Levels are derived from the MU University policy (Rules & Regulations for Students | Maynooth University).
 Thankfully plagiarism in the final year is rare but when it occurs it is often considered at level C or above and can have severe consequences.
 The following chart outlines the process: